 - You must first pay for any damages, then ask for compensation.

 - Covers repair costs, including damage to the undercarriage, wheels, tires, roof, windows, mirrors,

 - locks and hubcaps. (basic damage protection usually just covers bodywork).

 - Covers towing expenses up to 100 euro.

 - Administrative fees are covered (related to the money the company loses while the car is being repaired).

 Here’s what they don’t cover.
 What’s not covered is pretty standard when compared to other companies:

 - Personal possessions

 - Damage that occurred while breaking any laws or traffic violations

-- Damage to the car’s interior
+- Any damage to the car’s interior

 - Damages from weather events like hail or hurricanes